Sign in

 Correcting Coma Aberration

-In the previous step, we calculated the focal length of each lens, but we still need to define the radii of curvature.
-So let&#;s define those before attacking coma.
-To simplify (and reduce the length of this article), we will assume symmetric lenses with equal radii of curvature in the front and back surfaces of each lens.
-A first approximation for our lenses can be found using the following equations:
+After calculating the focal lengths, we must now define the radii of curvature.
+To simplify this explanation, we will assume symmetric lenses with equal radii of curvature on the front and back surfaces of each lens.
+An initial approximation can be achieved using the following equations:

 Equation 5